Path-Check/gaen-mobile/README.md

 **Note:** Members of the `Path-Check` org can complete this step by making a `.env` file based on the `example.env` file in the project and inputting their GitHub access token.
 Then run `bin/fetch_ha_env.sh` and passing in the 2-letter ha abbreviation as the first argument (i.e. `bin/fetch_ha_env.sh pc`)

+Members of the `Path-Check` org can also run `bin/set_ha.sh` in the same way to set the bundle id and application id for a given health authority.

 ## Running

 **Note:** In some cases, these procedures can lead to the error `Failed to load bundle - Could not connect to development server`.
 In these cases, kill all other react-native processes and try it again.